-If you sit down to write and suddenly realize, “I have writer’s block,” you might want to try a writing prompt.
+If you sit down to write and suddenly face writer’s block, you might want to try a writing prompt.
 You can even make it more of a challenge by giving yourself a set time to write, such as 20 or 45 minutes.

 Forcing yourself to write at a specific time can put enough pressure on you to start writing.
 If you’re looking for a list of writing prompts, you can check out sites like Writer’s Digest.

-Another tip for overcoming writers block is to set your writing aside and read.
+Another tip for how to overcome writer’s block is to set your writing aside and read.
 Reading your favorite writers can spark inspiration for your own work.

-Try to read a few passages from your favorite book, some poetry, or a short essay.
-Reading good writing can help you get in the right mindset before you pick up your pen.
+Read a few passages from your favorite book, some poetry, or a short essay.
+Reading good writing can help you get in the right mindset before picking up your pen.

 4. Write something else

-If you start to think, “I have writer's block,” you might want to write something else.
-Sometimes your brain needs time away from a writing project, especially if you’ve been at it for a long time.
-Start a short story, work on an outline for a novel, or just write in your journal.
+If you’re struggling with your current project, you might want to write something else.
+Sometimes, your brain needs time away from a writing project, especially if you’ve been at it for a long time.
+Work on short story submissions, work on an outline of a book or write in your journal.

 5. Go for a walk

-Another way to figure out how to deal with writer’s block is to go for a walk and give your writing brain a complete break.
+Another way to figure out how to get over writer’s block is to go for a walk and give your writing brain a complete break.